Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Non-Parametric Transformers

 \textbf{NPT Objective.} During training, we compute the negative log-likelihood loss at training targets $\mathcal{L}^{\textup{Targets}}$ as well as the auxiliary loss from masked-out features $\mathcal{L}^{\textup{Features}}$.
 We write the NPT training objective as $\mathcal{L}^{\textup{NPT}} = (1 - \lambda) \mathcal{L}^{\textup{Targets}} + \lambda \mathcal{L}^{\textup{Features}}$, where $\lambda$ is a hyperparameter.
 At test time, we only mask and compute a loss over the targets of test points.
 See \cref{app:optimization} for optimization details.

-\looseness=-1 This objective has a few notable elements.
+This objective has a few notable elements.
 Feature masking requires NPTs to make predictions over all attributes, encouraging the models to learn a representation of the entire dataset.
 This increases the difficulty of the task and adds more supervision, which we find tends to have a beneficial regularizing effect.
-Interestingly, stochastic target masking means that many training targets are \emph{unmasked} to the model at training time.
-This allows NPTs to learn to predict, at each epoch, the masked targets of certain training datapoints using the \emph{targets of other training datapoints} in addition to all training data features.\footnote{A potential concern is that the model will memorize training targets and fail to generalize.
+Interestingly, stochastic \emph{target} masking means that many training targets are \emph{unmasked} to the model at training time.
+This allows NPTs to learn to predict the masked targets of certain training datapoints using the \emph{targets of other training datapoints} in addition to all input features.\footnote{A concern here could be that the model will memorize training targets and fail to generalize.
 In practice, we do not observe generalization issues, likely because (i) a loss is never backpropagated on an unmasked value, and (ii) BERT-style masking \citep{devlin2019bert} uses token randomization to prevent memorization.
-See \cref{app:masking_settings}.} NPTs no longer have to memorize a mapping between training inputs and outputs in their parameters $\btheta$, and can instead use their representational capacity to learn functions using other \emph{training features and targets as input}.
+See \cref{app:masking_settings}.} NPTs no longer have to memorize a mapping between training inputs and outputs in their parameters~$\btheta$, and can instead use their representational capacity to learn functions using other \emph{training features and targets as input}.
 For example, NPTs could learn to assign test datapoints to clusters of training datapoints, and predict on those points using interpolation of the training targets in their respective cluster.
-We explore the ability of NPTs to solve such complex reasoning tasks in \S\ref{subsection:npt_synthetic}.
+We explore the ability of NPTs to solve such tasks in \S\ref{subsection:npt_synthetic}.
+Further, we study more complex extensions to these tasks, which cannot be solved by simple interpolative models, in \cref{appendix:protein_duplicate_nn_fail}.